770grappenmaker/advent-of-code/README.md

 This repo contains all of my solutions for [Advent of Code](https://adventofcode.com/), written in [Kotlin](https://kotlinlang.org).

 ## Leaderboard positions
-### 2022
-First year participating competitively, did not end up on any global leaderboard.
-Got 4th place in the Kotlin leaderboard.

 ### 2023
 Final leaderboard placement: #121
 Total: 552 points